Darkle/MarkSearch/README.md

       - Add the MarkSearch file to your startup applications to have it run on startup.

-      - If you are running a firewall and want to access the MarkSearch search page from other devices on your network, you will have to allow incomming connections for the port MarkSearch is running on.
+      - If you are running a firewall and want to access the MarkSearch search page from other devices on your network, you will have to allow incoming connections for the port MarkSearch is running on.
 You will see the port it is running on in the address url when you have the MarkSearch search page open.

-      - Note: if you create a .desktop file and need an icon, you can use this large one: [https://github.com/Darkle/MarkSearch/blob/master/appmodules/electron/icons/MSlargeIcon.png](https://github.com/Darkle/MarkSearch/blob/master/appmodules/electron/icons/MSlargeIcon.png)
+      - Note: if you creating a .desktop file for MarkSearch and need an icon, you can use this large one: [https://github.com/Darkle/MarkSearch/blob/master/appmodules/electron/icons/MSlargeIcon.png](https://github.com/Darkle/MarkSearch/blob/master/appmodules/electron/icons/MSlargeIcon.png)

     - ##### MacOS Users:

       - Mount the DMG file and copy the MarkSearch.app to the applications directory.

-Note: on MacOS, when MarkSearch runs, it will not show in the dock, it will only be available from the menu bar.
+      - Note: when MarkSearch runs on MacOS, it will not show in the dock, it will only be available from the menu bar.
       - &nbsp;

   - #### Browser Extension: